AdaCore/gnatstudio/docs/users_guide/extending.rst

   specifying :command:`-gnaty3abcefhiklmnprst`.
 This is a style check switch with a number of default values.
 But it can also be decomposed it into several switches, such as :command:`-gnatya` and :command:`-gnatyb`.
-  Knowing this, GPS can keep the command line length as short as possible, making it more readable.
+  Knowing this, GNAT Studio can keep the command line length as short as possible, making it more readable.

   Specify the above details in the :file:`<expansion>` tag, which supports two attributes: :file:`switch` is mandatory and :file:`alias` is